2017 Malawat poisoning

-In the 2017 Malawat poisoning, seventeen Pakistanis in the village of Malawat died from poisoning allegedly stemming from a botched attempt to escape a forced marriage.
+In the 2017 Malawat poisoning, seventeen Pakistanis in the village of Malawat, Punjab, Pakistan died from poisoning allegedly stemming from a botched attempt to escape a forced marriage.

 Incident

 Around October 2017 police accused 21-year-old Aasia (alt.
 Asiya) Bibi, her alleged boyfriend Muhammad Shahid, and her aunt of conspiring to mix rat poison into Aasia's husband's milk.
 According to the police, her husband refused the glass of milk, whereupon Aasia's mother-in-law innocently added the poisoned milk to a family vat, and used the milk in the vat the next day to make lassi (a yogurt drink) and butter.
 The lassi was then served during a family gathering.
 The poisoned family members were first treated by a hakim (a local traditional doctor) but were subsequently hospitalized in the city of Multan.
 Of 27 participants who were hospitalized, 17 people died, including the 23-year-old husband, Muhammad Amjad.

 Initially, it was claimed that a lizard had fallen into the milk and poisoned it.
 According to Jam Abdul Razzaq Klasra, a local police official, Ms. Bibi was the only person at the family gathering who did not drink the milk.
 During interrogation, Aasia allegedly confessed to poisoning the milk, and implicated her aunt and Shahid in the plot.
 Police have detained Aasia under antiterrorism laws.